It’s month-end, and credit card bills are smiling at us, gleefully.

 But.
 That’s just not it.

 Virtual accounts come with flexibility and self-service that’s a breath of fresh air to struggling teams running behind payment reconciliation.
 The operating and maintenance costs of a virtual account is significantly lower than their physical counterpart.
-And, it’s easy for a business to open hundreds to thousands of virtual accounts while doing the same for physical accounts would be nothing short of a nightmare.
+Moreover, it’s easy for a business to open hundreds to thousands of virtual accounts while doing the same for physical accounts would be nothing short of a nightmare.

 Virtual account numbers or VANs are system-generated, unique numbers associated with a single virtual account and mask the physical account it is associated with.
 These numbers cannot be tracked back to the core bank.